Recommended reading books for children in kindergarten and elementary schools. Compiled and revised by educators and librarians.

 I taught one lesson on The Wonderful Wizard of Oz to a room of suspicious 6th graders which explained what a first edition was, how to identify it, and exactly what a rare first ed first print copy of The Wonderful Wizard of Oz was worth.
 Suddenly disaffected book-despising pupils were forensically inspecting every hardback book in the library to check for first editions and looking up values on the internet.
 They also started to read them.

+Remember!
 Children learn to read pictures before words

 Pictures need to be exciting.
 Children see book covers and read titles before blurbs.
 Covers and titles need to engage them.
-Children need to see a book in front of then – face on.
+Children need to see a book in front of them – face on.
 Hearing a book title or hearing a retold blurb won’t cut it.

 Reading should be promoted with enthusiasm.
 Stories should be embraced – by discussion, by watching, by listening to and by using the internet to find out more.
 Reading should be your child’s passport to the stories and information they want to, and choose to, experience.
 We hope using our reading book lists helps with your child’s ‘reading for pleasure’ journey.